johrstrom/httpd-bug-reproducer/README.md

 # httpd bug reproducer.

-I think I've found a bug in apache httpd and this repository is meant to reproduce that bug.
+I think I've found a bug in apache httpd (https://bz.apache.org/bugzilla/show_bug.cgi?id=69261) and this repository is meant to demonstrate and reproduce that bug.

 Run `run.sh` and the script will build and interact with two containers.